librarianswhocode/ebsco_kb_statistics/README.txt

         Under Format: select CSV

 I typically download the entire KB with no selections, preferring to do my filtering in Python.

+More information on the project can be found here https://librarianswhocode.com/blog/f/count-titles-in-your-eds-knowledge-base-kb